pierrelouisdelx/NeurofluxDisorderDetection/README.md

 ## Hyperparameter Tuning

 Optuna was used for hyperparameter tuning to optimize the performance of both models.
 Training progress was monitored using TensorBoard.
+All training and hyperparameter tuning were done on a T4 GPU on Kaggle and google colab.

 ## Performance Metrics